datalad/datalad.org/content/pages/datasets.rst

 <http://datasets.datalad.org>`__.
 Some of these datasets (e.g. `///crcns
 <http://datasets.datalad.org/?dir=/crcns>`_) require authentication credentials,
-but — other than the supplying of those credentials — access to all resources is completely uniform regardless of the data origin.
+but — other than the supplying of those credentials — access to all resources is completely uniform regardless of the data's origin.
 DataLad also aggregates all relevant `metadata <http://docs.datalad.org/en/latest/metadata.html>`_ for these datasets — so they can be discovered using DataLad's `search
 </features.html#data-discovery>`_.